nilearn/nilearn/doc/manipulating_visualizing/manipulating_images.rst

 with a software such as FSLView.

 .. literalinclude:: ../../examples/manipulating_visualizing/plot_roi_extraction.py
-    :start-after: # save the ROI 'atlas' to a single output nifti
+    :start-after: # save the ROI 'atlas' to a single output Nifti

 .. _nibabel: http://nipy.sourceforge.net/nibabel/